Magic mass ratios of complete energy-momentum transfer in one-dimensional elastic three-body collisions: Introduction

 \section{Introduction}

-In a head-on elastic collision of two identical objects, the momenta of the two participants are exchanged in any reference frame. \cite{footnote1} In a fixed-target frame, the target acquires the energy and momentum of the incident object that makes a complete stop.
-Such a complete energy-momentum transfer is hardly observed in many-body collisions.
-An interesting example is the Newton's cradle which consists of a series of identical pendula that are aligned along a straight line on a horizontal level.
-However, this can actually be understood as a series of head-on collisions of two identical objects where small gaps between each pair of adjacent pendula are assumed. \cite{Hart:1968, Kerwin:1972, Gavenda:1997}
+If two identical particles make a head-on collision, they exchange energy and momentum in any reference frame. \cite{footnote1} In a frame where the target is initially at rest, the target can acquire all of the energy and momentum of the incident object, causing the incident object to come to rest.
+Such a complete energy-momentum transfer, however, is rarely observed in many-body collisions.
+A specific example is Newton's cradle, which consists of a series of identical pendula that are aligned on a horizontal level.
+Newton's cradle can be understood as a series of head-on collisions of two identical objects where small gaps between each pair of adjacent pendula are assumed. \cite{Hart:1968, Kerwin:1972, Gavenda:1997}

-Although this small-gap model explains the observations, this model fails if some of adjacent pendula are in contact with each other so that the process cannot be decomposed into a series of two-body collisions.
-The reason for this failure is that the conservation laws of energy and momentum are not enough to determine the final velocities.
-Additional conditions such as force laws between objects are required to have a unique solution of the problem.
-Various studies have been carried out to find an appropriate force laws governing the actual motions of the pendula.
-A phenomenological model is so called the contact Hertz force of the form $F=-kx^{\tfrac{3}{2}}$. \cite{Gavenda:1997, Chapman:1960, Flansburg:1979, Herrmann:1981, Hermann:1982} Further applications of the contact Hertz force to various collision problems can be found in Refs.~\cite{Leroy:1985, Patricio:2004, Hessel:2006, Cross:2007, Cross:2008} In a recent work, we have studied the bouncing of a block against a rigid wall through one-dimensional multiple elastic collisions with a ball sandwiched by them. \cite{Ee:2012} Like the small-gap model, we assumed that each collision is instantaneous and the complete trajectories of the block and the ball were uniquely determined analytically.
-By taking the continuum limit of the exact analytic solution of the block trajectory, we have shown that the effective force carried by the ball is proportional to $1/x^3$, where $x$ is the distance between the block and the wall.
-This is consistent with previous results based on the differential equation that can be derived by taking the continuum limit of the energy-momentum conservation. \cite{Sinai:1991, De:1997}
+Although this small-gap model for Newton's cradle explains the observations, the model fails if some of the adjacent pendula are in contact with each other, in which case the process cannot be decomposed into a series of two-body collisions.
+The reason for this failure is that the constraints of energy-momentum conservation are not enough to determine the final velocities.
+Additional conditions, such as force laws between objects, are required to obtain a unique solution of the problem.
+Various studies have been carried out to find an appropriate force law that governs the actual motions of the pendula.
+For example, the contact Hertz force of the form $F=-kx^{3/2}$ is such a phenomenological model. \cite{Gavenda:1997, Chapman:1960, Flansburg:1979, Herrmann:1981, Hermann:1982} Further applications of the contact Hertz force to various collision problems can be found in Refs.~\citenum{Leroy:1985, Patricio:2004, Hessel:2006, Cross:2007, Cross:2008}.